stargate/docker-images/examples/dse-6.8/README.md

+# Docker Compose scripts for Stargate with DSE 6.8

 Three files to use docker-compose to start a small DataStax Enterprise 6.8 cluster and one Stargate node:

 * docker-compose.yaml: File that contains all parameters for starting multi-container environment.